-(1) All facilities and programs shall have written policies and procedures, operational methods, and documentation of the provision of clinical supervision for all direct treatment and service staff.
+- (1) With the exception of facilities certified under Chapter 16 of this Title, all facilities and programs shall have written policies and procedures, operational methods, and documentation of the provision of clinical supervision for all direct treatment and service staff.
 For facilities that employ only one service provider, supervision will be in the form of clinical consultation from a qualified service provider in the same field.
-These policies shall include, but are not limited to:

-(A) Credentials required for the clinical supervisor;

-(B) Specific frequency for case reviews with treatment and service providers;

-(C) Methods and time frames for supervision of individual, group, and educational treatment services; and

-(D) Written policies and procedures defining the program's plan for appropriate counselor-to-consumer ratio, and a plan for how exceptions may be handled.

-(2) Ongoing clinical supervision shall be provided and shall address:

-(A) The appropriateness of treatment selected for the consumer;

-(B) Treatment effectiveness as reflected by the consumers meeting their individual goals; and

-(C) The provision of feedback that enhances the clinical skills of service providers. (d) Clinical Record Keeping, Basic Requirements.
+These policies shall include, but are not limited to: - (A) Credentials required for the clinical supervisor; - (B) Specific frequency for case reviews with treatment and service providers; - (C) Methods and time frames for supervision of individual, group, and educational treatment services; and - (D) Written policies and procedures defining the program's plan for appropriate counselor-to-consumer ratio, and a plan for how exceptions may be handled. - (2) Ongoing clinical supervision shall be provided and shall address: - (A) The appropriateness of treatment selected for the consumer; - (B) Treatment effectiveness as reflected by the consumers meeting their individual goals; and - (C) The provision of feedback that enhances the clinical skills of service providers.

+(d) Clinical record keeping, basic requirements.